mateusrfon/my-wallet-api/README.md

 ## How to run

+Clone this repo with 'git clone https://github.com/mateusrfon/my-wallet-api.git' on a terminal <br/>
-Clone this repo and then in the project directory you can run:
+Go to the directory with 'cd my-wallet-api' and then you can run:

 ### `npm i`
 Installs all dependencies